Merseyrail: History

-The history of Merseyrail dates back to the 19th century, with the original formation of the Mersey Railway and the Mersey Railway Tunnel, among the first underground railway tunnels.
+The history of Merseyrail dates back to the 19th century: the original formation of the Mersey Railway and the Mersey Railway Tunnel was among the first underground railway tunnels.
 The modern Merseyrail network was developed in the 1970s from lines that were previously owned by several different railway companies.
-The Beeching axe during the early 1960s closed key routes in and around Liverpool, with the council proposing an alternate strategy and advocating the preservation of suburban services integrated into a new regional electrified rapid-transit network.
-The network underwent a period of electrification and expansion, becoming a single network in 1977, with a major project being the Loop and Link line, creating a continuous underground route through Liverpool city centre.
+The Beeching axe during the early 1960s closed key routes in and around Liverpool; the council proposed an alternate strategy and advocated the preservation of suburban services integrated into a new regional electrified rapid-transit network.
+The network underwent a period of electrification and expansion, becoming a single network in 1977, a major project being the Loop and Link line, creating a continuous underground route through Liverpool city centre.

 Over the years, several new stations such as in 1998 and in 2017 have been added to the network.
 Most recently in 2023, has opened and is served on the network by battery-electric trains.
 Various proposals have been suggested on how to further expand the network, including beyond the Liverpool City Region area.
 Liverpool City Region Combined Authority announced in August 2019 that it was planning to use part of a £172 million funding package to reopen St James Station in Liverpool City Centre, officially confirmed as station following a public vote in April 2022.

+In August 2026 Merseyrail announced a ban on non-folding e-cycles, including station buildings, car parks and cycle storage facilities to start on 1 January 2027, saying that "safety considerations led us to introduce the ban", though approved mobility scooters and powered wheelchairs would continue to be allowed on the network.
+The ban is being challenged by Cycling UK.